roobert/roobert.github.io/_posts/2014-11-03-Sensu-with-Embedded-Graphite-Graphs.md

 categories: sensu monitoring graphite graphing events
 ---

-Earlier this year I saw a [great talk](with://www.youtube.com/watch?v=Q9BagdHGopg) entitled "Please stop using Nagios (so it can die peacefully)".
+Earlier this year I saw a [great talk](http://www.youtube.com/watch?v=Q9BagdHGopg) entitled "Please stop using Nagios (so it can die peacefully)".
 After I'd finished laughing and picked myself up off the floor, I deployed [Sensu](http://sensuapp.com) and immediately loved it.

 Months later and I'm now experimenting with replacing the existing nagios monitoring system we use at [my new job](http://brandwatch.com) with Sensu.

 ## Uchiwa

 One of the things I thought would be useful would be having graphs embedded in the wonderful [Uchiwa](http://uchiwa.io) dashboard.
-It turns out I'm not alone.
-The author of Uchiwa ([Simon Palourde](http://github.com/palourde)) plans to add support for embedding graphite graphs into Uchiwa natively.
+It turns out I'm not alone because the author of Uchiwa, ([Simon Palourde](http://github.com/palourde)), has plans to add support for embedding graphite graphs into Uchiwa natively.
 Until then, it's still possible to get some lovely graph action going on by taking advantage of the fact Uchiwa will:

 0. display any extra properties you add to the client config JSON or check config JSON in the UI
 0. render images